An interview with Dr. Laura Markham

 This scenario can be avoided.
 Instead of parents working themselves into a frenzy, they need to take the time to handle the situation differently.
 This can be tough, especially after a long or rough day.
 But, the time parents take to ease their children into doing something they don’t want to do is well worth the effort.
 The alternative, struggling to get your child to do something, is a longer, more arduous process, and causes more stress for both parent and child.

 So, instead, parents need to walk over, touch their child gently on the arm, (hand or leg, etc.) and say, “Wow – look what you’re doing.”
 Now the parent is taking an interest.
-Meanwhile, your child is basking in your love and feeling that you’re really noticing him.
-The connection he’s feeling to you initiates the biological system that is normal and natural between parent and child, creating that tight bond.
+Meanwhile, your child is basking in your love and feeling that you’re really noticing them.
+The connection he/she’s feeling to you initiates the biological system that is normal and natural between parent and child, creating that tight bond.
 In fact, this is what keeps the human race going.
 If kids feel parents have their best interest at heart (and paying attention sure makes them feel like you do), the child is willing to follow their parent.

 Next, after a couple of minutes of really noticing your child’s project, you can say calmly, “Hey, I really need your attention right now.
 It’s time to take a bath.”